cw-Guo/chaos-mesh-live-examples/pod-chaos/step7.md

 ### container-kill experiment

+As before, run `reset-network.sh`{{execute}} to reset the port forward.

 Based on this example, Chaos Mesh injects container-kill into the specified container and kills the container once.
+This experiment wouldn't change anything on the pod level.

+Before we start the experiment, you can go to our application and note down the three IPs listed there.

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1
 kind: PodChaos